Welcome to our

 It’s a pretty serious vulnerability, and there’s already a patch available.
 But — and this is the interesting part — that patch is available to licensed users, which attackers often aren’t.
 It’ll be a while before that patch filters down to the pirated copies of the software, and that time window gives defenders an opportunity.
 They can simulate a Cobolt Strike client, and leverage this vulnerability to reply to servers with messages that cause the server to crash.

-Article: Cobalt Strike Vulnerability Affects Botnet Servers - published about 3 years ago.
+Article: Cobalt Strike Vulnerability Affects Botnet Servers - published over 3 years ago.

 https://www.schneier.com/blog/archives/2021/08/cobolt-strike-vulnerability-affects-botnet-servers.html